Solution Description

 Organizational Structure

-Includes changes to organizational structure or to the formal and informal working relationships that exist within the organization or changes to reporting lines.
+Changes to the organizational structure, to formal and informal working relationships within the organization, or to reporting lines.

 3. Release Planning

-If the solution is not planned to be deployed in one release, this section will describe which changes will go when.
-It defines the scope of the initial release and the subsequent releases.
+If the solution is not planned for deployment in a single release, this section describes which changes will roll out when.
+It defines the scope of the initial release and subsequent releases.

 4. Migration and Deployment Considerations

-- Is the new solution going to replace the old one, or is there going to be a parallel run?
+- Is the new solution replacing the old one, or will there be a parallel run?

-But beware, this section is not meant to include technical details such as which data field will be migrated to which table.
-The purpose is to outline the strategy and provide a high-level overview.
+Note that this section is not meant to include technical details, such as which data field will be migrated to which database table.
+The purpose is simply to outline the strategy and provide a high-level overview.